 - You cannot walk around town in case you meet other people.

-- If you live in a multi-unit building, do your best to stay inside your unit, but you must use a face covering/cloth mask if you leave your unit to use any of the facilities within the building.
+- If you live in a multi-unit building, do your best to stay inside your unit, but you must use a face covering/mask if you leave your unit to use any of the facilities within the building.

 - Defer medical and other appointments unless they are critical.
-Let the care provider know ahead of time that you are in self-isolation, wear a mask, and do not use public transportation.
+Let the care provider know ahead of time that you are in self-isolation, wear a face covering/mask, and do not use public transportation.

 Self-Isolation applies to people who:

 - Have symptoms consistent with COVID-19 and are either being tested and awaiting results or chose not to be tested and will complete the 14 day self-isolation instead.

 - Are household members of someone displaying symptoms who was a high-risk contact of someone with COVID-19. *Note: if the person who is a high-risk contact is not displaying symptoms or the person with symptoms was not a high-risk contact – then the household members do NOT need to self-isolate provided they have no symptoms themselves.

 - Have travelled anywhere outside of Canada (including the United States of America) for 14 days after arrival in Canada. (unless exempt from the travel restrictions as a critical service provider)